torvalds/linux/Documentation/power/regulator/machine.rst

 This maps Regulator-1 to the 'Vcc' supply for Consumer B and maps Regulator-2 to the 'Vcc' supply for Consumer A.

-Constraints can now be registered by defining a struct regulator_init_data for each regulator power domain.
+Constraints can analw be registered by defining a struct regulator_init_data for each regulator power domain.
 This structure also maps the consumers to their supply regulators::